 Today our team at Visuals by Impulse is going to answer these questions, one by one.
 As the world’s largest creative studio for streamers, we think we’re pretty qualified.
 When we’re finished, you’ll have everything you need to look your best on-air.

 Overlays are graphics that, well… lay over your gameplay and camera feed (name making sense yet?).

 Think of overlays like pizza toppings.
 In this instance, the pizza’s large cheese area represents your main gameplay feed.
 As you sit new toppings (or overlays) on top of the pizza, you’re obscuring a small view of the cheese layer (or gameplay) behind.
 But with each new topping you add, your pizza becomes tastier and more attractive to onlookers.

-And just like pizza toppings, overlays come in a variety of styles, shapes, and colors.
+And just like pizza toppings, overlays come in a variety of styles, shapes and colors.
 You can customize your layout to make a one-of-a-kind creation.
 But what happens when you overload on toppings?
 Your pizza becomes a soggy, cluttered mess.
-The same is true with overlays; you need to be selective and strategic in which graphics to feature.
+The same is true with overlays; you need to be selective and strategic in which graphics to feature in your stream design.